 - Integrations: Link with CRM or all-in-one marketing automation software to gather valuable data from customers.
 Use it to generate leads and add data to their profiles.

 - Feedback collection.
 Collect feedback from visitors about to leave your website through exit-intent surveys.

 - Responsive support.
 Going for a vendor that provides responsive support keeps you at ease; anytime you encounter a problem with the app, someone will be available to help you.
 Support could be via chat support, email, or phone.

 - Data export format: Analyze data from your survey in two ways, first using your dashboard.
 Another way is to download data in whichever format you prefer–xls, pdf, etc.

 - User and domain management: Add a new user or domain to an existing account rather than creating multiple accounts to manage multiple domains.

 Surveys are among the most innovative ways to collect customer feedback, but only if done correctly.
 The survey may fail even if you have chosen a powerful tool.
 As difficult as it is to admit, the survey design is sometimes flawed.
 Either respondent does not answer all questions, or their responses are off-point.
 It now becomes a question of how well-constructed the survey questions are.

 Here are some of the most common survey mistakes to avoid.

 - Confusing questions.
 Survey questions must explicitly ask a particular and direct inquiry.
-Respondents are less likely to provide relevant information when they get perplexed by a question.
+Respondents are less likely to provide relevant information when perplexed by a question.
 Ask straightforward questions to ensure you and the respondent are on the same page.